-Where, in a particular case, the Doping Panel fails to render a decision with respect to whether an anti-doping rule violation was committed within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS as if the Doping Panel had rendered a decision finding no anti-doping rule violation.
-If the CAS hearing panel determines that an anti-doping rule violation was committed and that WADA acted reasonably in electing to appeal directly to CAS, then WADA's costs and attorney fees in prosecuting the appeal shall be reimbursed to WADA by the
+Where, in a particular case, the hearing panel Hearing Panel Doping Panel-fails to render a decision with respect to whether an anti-doping rule violation was committed within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS as if the hearing panel Hearing Panel Doping Panel had rendered a decision finding no anti-doping rule violation.
+If the CAS hearing panel determines that an anti-doping rule violation was committed and that WADA acted reasonably in electing to appeal directly to CAS, then WADA's costs and attorney fees in prosecuting the appeal shall be reimbursed to WADA by the CCES.

-CCES.
 The CCES may obtain a reimbursement of the fees paid to WADA by any other entity, Sport Organization or Person to whom the delay can be attributed.

-[Comment to Rule 13.3: Given the different circumstances of each anti-doping rule violation investigation, Results Management and hearing process, it is not feasible to establish a fixed time period for the Doping Panel to render a decision before WADA may intervene by appealing directly to CAS.
-Before taking such action, however, WADA will consult with the Doping Panel and give the Doping Panel an opportunity to explain why it has not yet rendered a decision.]
+[Comment to Rule 13.3: Given the different circumstances of each anti-doping rule violation investigation, Results Management and hearing process, it is not feasible to establish a fixed time period for the hearing panelHearing Panel to render a decision before WADA may intervene by appealing directly to CAS.
+Before taking such action, however, WADA will consult with the hearing panelHearing Panel Doping Panel and give the hearing panelHearing Panel Doping Panel an opportunity to explain why it has not yet rendered a decision.]